jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But none did because each fighting style had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight, like Brazilian jiu-jitsu's submissions or wrestling's dominant control.
 But many techniques like karate's katas, taekwondo's flashy high kicks, and boxing's obsession with standing toe-to-toe and swinging for a knockout were easily countered and therefore [ineffective](https://youtube.com/shorts/4IjqBuo3Bow?feature=share).

-After several more years of fighting in Ultimate Fighting tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
-As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their chosen techniques, styles, and philosophy.
+As Ultimate Fighting tournaments continued it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
+When the sport grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their fighting techniques, styles, and philosophy.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
+As said in the opening quote, many practioners, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
 I.e. they were teaching ineffective self-defense techniques.
-The beloved history, customs, and philosophy couldn't make up for this problem.
-So, to keep their students loyal martial artists formed echo chambers to discuss their disciplines unique culture and philosophy and protect themselves from simple discussions about self-defence evolution and efficiency.
+Their beloved history, customs, and philosophy couldn't make up for this problem.

+In response, stubborn martial artists formed echo chambers.
+They talked about their disciplines history, culturem and philosophy to protect themselves from simple discussions about self-defence efficiency and effectiveness.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.